boldandbrad/dotfiles/.github/README.md

 ## 🛠️ Maintain <a id="maintain"></a>

-To make system maintanence simpler post-install, a handful of convenient command [aliases](../config/zsh/aliases/dotfiles.zsh) are provided.
+To make system maintanence simpler post-unpack, a handful of convenient command [aliases](../config/zsh/aliases/dotfiles.zsh) are provided.
 Invoke these from anywhere.